kthhrv/birthday-demo/README.md

 - Runs `smoketests` against `staging`.
 - If in agreed release window deploys the container to `prod` otherwise waits for manual approval.

 ## Prodction monitoring and alerting

 - AWS CloudWatch Dashboard at: https://
 - Application is configured with Sentry enabled.

+## Disaster Recovery

+- Database is snapshoted nightly and those snapshots are copied to 2 other AWS regions
+- Application can be deployed to a different AWS region with its Database restored from the latest copied snapshot.